 Affordable Housing

-Where Housing Costs Are a Burden for Low-Income Renters
+Where Housing Costs Are a Burden for Low-Income People

-According to a survey of industrialized nations by the OECD, low-income tenants in the U.S. are among those struggling the most with housing costs.
-Almost half of all low-income renters in the U.S. spend more than 40 percent of their income on housing.
-This puts the country towards the top of the list of the least affordable housing markets in the OECD together with Spain, the UK and New Zealand as well as Israel, Chile and Finland.
-30 percent or one third of income after tax spent on housing is generally considered the maximum amount any renter should pay.
+According to a survey of industrialized nations by the OECD, low-income people in the U.S. are among those struggling the most with housing costs.
+Almost half of all low-income U.S. residents spend more than 40 percent of their income on housing.
+This puts the country towards the top of the list of the least affordable housing markets in the OECD, only topped by Latin American countries Chile and Colombia.
+30 percent or one third of income after tax spent on housing is generally considered the maximum amount any person should pay.

-The OECD survey was carried out before the pandemic, in the aftermath of which high inflation has seen cost of living, including rents, soar even higher.
 The data also shows the inability of low-income Americans to buy their own home instead of paying high rents.
 While this seems counter-intuitive, buying instead of renting is, or at least was, a way out from under the rent burden for low-income people in several OECD countries.
 In many places with high housing costs, burdensome mortgages are actually less common than burdensome rents – but this could also be due to the fact that fixed mortgage payments keep running for years at the same rates, while rent increases would display in the data more immediately.
-In the U.S., low-income mortgage holders were still overburdened by their payments in 39 percent of cases, only topped by pricey New Zealand (42.5 percent), Italy (42.1 percent) and Canada (41.4 percent).
+In the U.S., low-income mortgage holders were still overburdened by their payments in 43 percent of cases, only topped by Chile, Colombia and Costa Rica (44-58 percent) as well as pricey Luxembourg (52 percent).
+The U.S. number was matched by New Zealand's (43 percent).

 Description

-This chart shows the share of low-income private tenants spending more than 40 percent of their income on housing (2019 or latest available, in percent).
+This chart shows the share of low-income residents spending more than 40 percent of their income on housing in the private market (2022 or latest available, in percent).

 Any more questions?